 Jack Chis have a short coat that requires less grooming.
 Besides, they do not shed much.
 To keep their fur tidy, you will only need to brush them with a hard-bristled brush once or twice a week.

 If they have a wild coat like their Chihuahua dad, you’ll need to brush it several times a week.
 They will also need a haircut every few months.
-Include an occasional bath with pet-approved shampoo to clean dander and foul odors.
+Include an occasional bath with dog shampoo to clean dander and foul odors.

-Apart from tiding their coat, you need to pay attention to their eyes, ears, and teeth.
+Apart from tidying their coat, you need to pay attention to their eyes, ears, and teeth.
 This is because the mixed breed is prone to dental problems, eye, and ear infections.
 So, brush the dog’s teeth twice a week using a toothbrush and doggie toothpaste to prevent plaque and tartar.

 Additionally, wipe the dog’s eyes to clean the tears that collect underneath.
 You do not want them to develop a dog’s eye booger – a condition where the dried tears stink when not cleaned.